muellerzr/nbdev_colab/README.md

-# nbdev template
+# nbdev_colab

 Use this template to more easily create your nbdev project.
+This walks through creating and working out of Google Colab.

+Known bugs that need to be sorted (any help is welcome):

+* ReadMe not updating after updating `index.ipynb`
+* Tests are not passing